WilliamManley/rsd-engineeringcourse/README.md

 1. Lab: Adopting best practice.
 1. Refactoring.
 IDEs.
 Configuration files.
 Using libraries.
 1. Lab: Refactoring and libraries.
-1. Object oriented design.
-Pragmatic use of diagram languages.
-Design Patterns.
+1. Requirements engineering.
+Engineering methodologies: Agile and Waterfall.
 1. Design and development.
 Software as engineering.
 Functional and architectural design.
-1. Lab: Design and Development.
+1. Object oriented design.
+Pragmatic use of diagram languages.
+Design Patterns.
-1. Requirements engineering.
-Engineering methodologies: Agile and Waterfall.
+1. Lab: Design and Development, OOD.
 1. Building and deployment.
 Packaging for pip and conda.
 Deploying.
 1. Lab: Building and deployment.
 1. Open Source community and interaction.
 Next steps.